nhurel/yaqapi/README.md

 # Presentation
 YAQ API is Yet Another Query API.
-It takes the typesafety from torpedo project and the fluent syntax from jooq to provide the best Hibernate Query DSL.
+It takes the typesafety from torpedo query project and the fluent syntax from jooq to provide the best Hibernate Query DSL.
 YAQ API main advantages are :
 * Easy to use API through its DSL
 * No class generation needed, no specific annotation nor any other tricky stuff